 ally goddard richardson

-Ally Richardson grew up in Freeport, Maine and attended Gould Academy, a boarding high school in Bethel, Maine.
-She is a graduate of Lesley University having earned her B.A. in Counseling with a minor in Psychology.
+Ally Richardson is a graduate of Lesley University having earned her B.A. in Counseling and a minor in Psychology.
 Ally started her career in project management, public relations and events working at Boston Sign Company and Greater Portland Convention and Visitors Bureau.
 For the past decade, she has worked in development at Tilton School, Phillips Exeter Academy, and Dartmouth College.
-In Ally’s current role as Managing Director of the Parents and Grandparents Fund at Dartmouth College, she oversees the fundraising initiatives and solicits a portfolio of donors.
-Ally lives in Auburn, New Hampshire with her husband, Jamie, and their dog, Winni.
+Ally is currently the Managing Director of the Parents and Grandparents Fund at Dartmouth College.

 Brian Harlow spends his time as an advocate for those in need.
 In 2011, Brian was selected to serve on the planning committee to commemorate the tenth anniversary of the Boston Globe's Spotlight series exposing the cover-up of Catholic clergy sex abuse in the Boston diocese.
 In 2012, Brian began serving as co-leader of NH SNAP, Survivors Network of those Abused by Priests.
 Brian has been an active member of Team Rubicon since 2013, which is a veteran organization aiding in disaster recovery and service projects in the community.
 These missions have propelled his service into other organizations such as Homes For Heroes, The Mission Continues, and NuDay Syria, which helps displaced Syrian women and children overseas.
 Brian has recently moved to Concord, NH to advocate for those in his home state affected by sexual or domestic violence, and stalking.
 Brian has testified and spoken in favor of funding for the thirteen crisis centers of New Hampshire as well as those impacted by the opioid crisis.
 In his spare time Brian enjoys spending time with his many nephews and nieces, hiking, and playing hurling.